 What You Need to Know About Computer Systems Engineer/Architect

-Job Description & Duties Design and develop solutions to complex applications problems, system administration issues, or network concerns.
+Career Description Design and develop solutions to complex applications problems, system administration issues, or network concerns.
 Perform systems management and integration functions.

 - Investigate system component suitability for specified purposes and make recommendations regarding component use.

 Skills Needed to be a Computer Systems Engineer/Architect

 Computer Systems Engineers/Architects state the following job skills are important in their day-to-day work.